Estimated reading time: 8 minutes

 After clicking "I Accept", you've signed the BAA!

-Unfortunately, even after you’ve paid for a domain and Google Workspace, you may still need to buy one more thing… encryption.
+Unfortunately, even after you've paid for a domain and Google Workspace, you may still need to buy one more thing… encryption.
+Gmail does not always protect sensitive information in a way that meets HIPAA requirements, especially once messages reach your client’s inbox.

-What is encryption?
-Encryption is a method used to make information unreadable to anyone other than the intended recipients.
 Computers do this by scrambling the information into a secret code while only telling the recipient how to decode it.
-This means that if anyone else gets hold of the information while it’s encrypted, it won’t make any sense to them.
-For a more technical explanation, read about how to use Hushmail encryption to support your practice. |
+This means that if anyone else gets hold of the information while it's encrypted, it won't make any sense to them.

 Strictly speaking, encryption is not required by HIPAA in all circumstances.